siemens/ix/packages/documentation/docs/pill-styleguide.md

 ## Variants

-Our pill variants offer the flexibility to assign various colors, reflecting their purpose, importance, or context.
-By using different pill variants, we can effectively convey class, status, and levels of significance.
-However, it's important to note that the custom variant, although suitable for visualizing numerous categories, does not support color specification for hover and active states.
+Pill variants allow designers to apply different colors based on their purpose, importance or context within the interface.
+Pill variants are typically used to convey different levels of importance, classes or status to users.
+However, it's important to note that the custom variant, although suitable for visualizing numerous categories.

 Pill variants: